Layout grids in the browser

 I wrote a JavaScript class that creates the guides and listens for keyboard shortcuts to toggle them on and off.
 It also handles the number of columns based on media queries and updates a data attribute with the current window width.

-export class Guides {
+export default class Guides {

 /**